 LOUTH: BIRTHPLACE OF BRIGID Tradition holds that Faughart, Co.
 Louth is the birthplace of Ireland's iconic matron Saint Brigid.
 The Annals of Ulster record Saint Brigid as being born in 452 and the five Latin Lives of Saint Brigid contain lists of miracles carried out by the saint in a life dedicated to God and helping the poor, needy and oppressed.
 Saint Brigid is strongly associated with healing, fertility, poetry, care of the land and animals, abundance and the coming of Spring.
 The saint has the same name as the pre-Christian Goddess Brigid, meaning 'exalted one' in old Irish, and described as a goddess of poets, woman of wisdom, protector of the land and source of new life and re-birth at springtime.
-This trailblazing holy woman is celebrated all over Ireland and further afield and, since 2023, a Public Holiday takes place in Ireland each February in her honour.
-Louth, Birthplace of Brigid, invites visitors to discover it's connections to the life of Saint Brigid.
-Whether you seek a spiritual retreat, an outdoor adventure, or a journey through rich cultural heritage, Louth is one of Ireland's most enchanting destinations.
+Since 2023 a Public Holiday takes place in Ireland each February in honour of Saint Brigid.
+The year 2024 marks the 1500th anniversary of the Saint's death and this trailblazing holy woman will be celebrated all over Ireland and further afield with events throughout the year.